FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 6.md

 					- recyclable
 					- special or hazardous waste
 				- It aims to facilitate efficient collection, recycling, and disposal.
-				- It is crucial for maximizing recovery of resources, improving recycling rates, and reducing potential [[incineration]] or landfill wastes.
+				- It is crucial for maximizing recovery of resources, improving recycling rates, and reducing potential [[incineration]] or landfill waste.
 			- Establishment of [[Materials Recovery Facilities]] (MRFs)
 				- MRFs are tasked to sort, clean, and process collected recyclable materials for recycling or [[composting]].
-				- It reduces wastes sent to landfills, supports local recycling industries, and contributes to resource recovery.
+				- It reduces waste sent to landfills, supports local recycling industries, and contributes to resource recovery.
 			- Collection and transport of solid waste
 				- This policy outlines the efficient collection and transport of waste from source to disposal facilities, recycling, centers, or MRFs.
 				- It requires coordination between local government units, waste collectors, and the community.
 			- Recycling and resource recovery
-				- This policy promotes recycling and reduces the reliances on landfill disposal.
+				- This policy promotes recycling and reduces the reliance on landfill disposal.
 				- It encompasses activities such as
 					- material recycling
 					- [[composting]] of organic waste